lidofinance/docs/docs/guides/depositor-bot.md

 ## Introduction

-Depositor bot is a part of [Deposit Security Module](link to dsm)..
+Depositor bot is a part of [Deposit Security Module](/contracts/deposit-security-module).

 The Depositor Bot obtains signed deposit messages from Council Daemons.
 Once a sufficient number of messages is collected to constitute a quorum, the bot proceeds to initiate a deposit into the designated staking module.
 This